xinwenfu/GenCyber/README.md

 # GenCyber

+Here are the lectures and hands-on labs for the GenCyber progrgam.
+The hands-on labs are at the end of a lectures.
+Some lectures are missing although all hands-on labs are over there.
 1. <a href="https://github.com/xinwenfu/GenCyber/tree/main/Python">Lecture 1</a> Python programming
 2. <a href="https://github.com/xinwenfu/GenCyber/tree/main/SoftwareSecurity">Lecture 2</a> Pentration testing and software security
 3. <a href="https://github.com/xinwenfu/GenCyber/tree/main/Networking">Lecture 3</a> Introduction to networking